vizz1234/Llama/README.md

 ## 🔒 Security

 - API keys and sensitive information are stored in `.streamlit/secrets.toml`
-- The secrets file is excluded from version control
+- The secrets file is excluded from version control.
-- Environment variables are used for deployment
+- Environment variables are used for deployment.
-- Different keys should be used for development and production
+- Different keys should be used for development and production.

 ## 🛠 Technical Details

 ### Components
-- **Streamlit**: Web interface and user interaction
+- **Streamlit**: Web interface and user interaction.
-- **SQLAlchemy**: Database management and SQL queries
+- **SQLAlchemy**: Database management and SQL queries.
-- **LlamaIndex**: RAG implementation and document processing
+- **LlamaIndex**: RAG implementation and document processing.
-- **OpenAI**: Natural language understanding and generation
+- **OpenAI**: Natural language understanding and generation.

 ### Tools
 1. **Text-to-SQL Tool**
-   - Converts natural language to SQL queries
+   - Converts natural language to SQL queries.
-   - Handles structured data queries
+   - Handles structured data queries.
-   - Supports dynamic schema adaptation
+   - Supports dynamic schema adaptation.

 2. **RAG Tool**
-   - Implements Retrieval-Augmented Generation
+   - Implements Retrieval-Augmented Generation.
-   - Processes unstructured documents
+   - Processes unstructured documents.
-   - Provides contextual information retrieval
+   - Provides contextual information retrieval.

 ## 📸 Running the App
 Once the application is launched, you should see a Streamlit interface like this: